29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

  #components.pro-con(
   pros: [
     - Most Power: Has the most power because of the greater traction
-    - Heavier: More wheels and more gearing weigh more so its more resistant to pushing and will push with more force ],
+    - Heavier: More wheels and more gearing weigh more so it's more resistant to pushing and will push with more force ],
   cons: [
     - Less Agile: The higher traction stops the robot from sliding as much so it will have less turning ability.
     - Heavier: The greater weight will put more strain on motors, which leads to higher chance of motor burnout.
-However, can be circumvented by quickswaps or cooling the motors with a fan.
+However, this can be circumvented by quickswaps or cooling the motors with a fan.
   ]
  )
- Overall, its important to consider the strengths and weaknesses of the wheels chosen and amount of wheels, since the power lost from using fewer wheels can be compensated by using some traction wheels to create overall high performance or similarly an 8 wheel drive can become more manoeuverable if the drive includes some omniwheels or is entirely made of them.
+ Overall, it's important to consider the strengths and weaknesses of the wheels chosen and amount of wheels, since the power lost from using fewer wheels can be compensated by using some traction wheels to create overall high performance or similarly an 8 wheel drive can become more manoeuverable if the drive includes some omniwheels or is entirely made of them.
 Therefore by considering what the wheels and wheel ammount can do for the drivetrain it is possible to create a drivetrain, that doesn’t suffer from any major weakness within the scope of what our team is trying\ to achieve.
+\
+\
+\
+\

  == A Look at Gear Ratios
  #grid(